 Make it as simple as possible: On the signup page, let me choose login.
 On the log in page, let me choose signup.
 On the home page, make both of these options visible.

 The quicker and easier I can accomplish something, the more likely I am to do it.

 7. Avoid Redundant Questions

-Don’t ask for pointless details: Do you need my address?
+Don’t ask for unnecessary details: Do you need my address?
 Do you need my postcode (which we barely even use in New Zealand)?
 Why are you asking me all these questions?
-I just want to sign up!
+I want to sign up!
 Keep it to the bare minimum, please.

 8. Be Sociable